mah0x211/lua-time-clock/README.md

 **Parameters**

-- `sec:number`: the duration of the deadline in seconds.
+- `sec:number`: the duration of the deadline in seconds. `<=0` means the deadline has already expired.

 **Returns**